Ruchita1003/Mining-Astro-Signals-using-Spark/README.md

 3) get an interactive node
 4) load the spark module
 5) start a pyspark session
-6) load a datafile and start exploring the space! :satellite: :telescope:  :stars:
+6) load a datafile and start exploring the space! :satellite::telescope::stars: (Refer to the pdf from here on)